mariosio/MCWorldMod/README.md

 MCWorldMod
 ==========
-A mod for the game "Minecraft" that adds multiple missions within a stry mode, a city "biome", more awesome swords, and more planned features to come.
+A mod for the game "Minecraft" that adds multiple missions within a story mode, a city "biome", more awesome swords, and more planned features to come.